jmMeessen/captains_aws_cjp/notes/kata/plugin catalog kata.md

 ## Demo to do
 * install everything
-* start nexus
+* start nexus and start session on it
 * Start an HTTP session on CJOC and CM
 * sever the Internet link for the Client master
-* prove that the master can't download plugins from the internet
+* prove that the master can't download plugins from the internet.
+Install
 * install plugin catalog
+* show that the version availalble for the Beer plugin is the 1.1